cristiandaniele/A-gentle-introduction-to-Tamarin/README.md

   - information about freshly generated values
   - protocol's state

-  The **rules** define how to migrate from one state to another.
+2. The **rules**: define how to migrate from one state to another.
 A rule occurs in the form:

 > *rule Example_rule:
 > [prerequisites] --[label]-> [conclusion]*